vagnerleitte/jquery-confirmon/README.md

 ##What does this plugin?

-The confirmOn plugin shows a confirmation box when the provided event is triggered.
+The confirmOn plugin shows a confirmation box when the provided events are triggered.
 It works exactly like jQuery's .on() but with a confirmation step between the event and the handler.
 When the user clicks *yes* the handler is called, when the user clicks *no* then the confirmation box hides itself and nothing else happens.

 ![Example of confirmation box](http://www.invetek.nl/wp-content/uploads/2013/09/example_1.png)